nuzulul/wifidrop/README.md

 # WIFIDrop

-Local peer-to-peer file transfer via WIFI.
+Local peer-to-peer file transfer via WIFI with auto discovery alternative to AirDrop and LocalSend.

 WIFIDrop is an easy-to-use progressive web app (PWA) that allows users to transfer large files between devices over the same WIFI network.
 Files are transferred securely peer-to-peer via WebRTC without any intermediary servers.
 Therefore this application is a completely client side application and can be deploy on any static hosting or localhost.